 Prerequisite: Grade of "C" or higher in ELEC 1204 Fundamentals of Electricity.
-Offered in the fall and spring semesters.
 This course is a study of the fundamentals of motors and motor controls.
-This course provides the students with theory of sensors, transducers, and speed/ position control of motors used in industry.
+This course provides the students with theory of sensors, transducers, and speed/position control of motors used in industry.
 The subject matter includes single-phase motors, three-phase motors, and an introduction to programmable motor controllers.